localghost32/bioinformatics_tools/README.md

 #### Author: Boris Belyaev belbor1@gmail.com

 #### Description
-In dockerfile you find contauiner based on ubuntu 18.04, which includes speсial  bioinformatic programs: samtools, biobambam2 and also requaired libraries and tools.
+In dockerfile you find container based on ubuntu 18.04, which includes speсial  bioinformatic programs: samtools, biobambam2 and also requaired libraries and tools.

 #### Installation